danicat/public-speaking/README.md

 ### Minibio

-Daniela Petruzalek is an experienced IT professional with background in software engineering, pre-sales and developer relations, currently Executive Director at J.P.
-Morgan Chase & Co.
-Her specialisation is data engineering and back end development and she is recognised by Google as a Google Developer Expert in Go and Google Cloud Platform.
+Daniela Petruzalek is an experienced IT professional with background in software engineering, pre-sales and developer relations, currently a Senior Developer Relations Engineer at Google.
+Her specialisation is data engineering and back end development and she is a former Google Developer Expert in Go and Google Cloud Platform.
 She's also a Google Cloud Certified Data Engineer, Oracle Certified Professional and TEDx speaker.
 In her spare time she contributes to open source, plays video games and pets random cats on the streets.

 ## Past events